pennstategeog467/sample-final-submission/README.md

 4. Change `Aaron Dennis` on line 4 to your name.
 5. At the *very least*, copy and paste the final written assignment you turned in to Cindy below the line with your name, replacing all other text.
 6. Delete the first line about this being an example template.
+7. **Copy clean versions of all the important files you've created for this project into the uncompressed file.** Include any code you wrote in text files.
+8. Try and explain all the files you added to the folder by writing about them in this README.md
-7. Change the name of the folder from `sample-final-submission` to `your-name` (all lowercase and hyphenated), zip or compress it into a single file, and then email it to my email, aaron.p.dennis@gmail.com.
+9. Change the name of the folder from `sample-final-submission` to `your-name` (all lowercase and hyphenated), zip or compress it into a single file, and then email it to my email, aaron.p.dennis@gmail.com.

 ## About this file

+If you want people to continue the work you

 The `README.md` file is written in a coding language called "Markdown".
 You really don't have to worry about this, but it's just a way to make documents more readable by allowing you to include headers, lists, code snippets, etc.

 For example, writing a line with a single `#` at the start makes that line into a header, like at the top of the page.
-Another example: putting text between back ticks ( ` ) makes them into a different font and heighlighted in gray, which usually means it's an example of code.
+Another example: putting text between back ticks ( ` ) makes it into a different font and highlights the text in gray, which usually means it's an example of code.

 If you want to use markdown, check out this [cheat sheet](https://github.com/sk1418/markdown-cheatsheet), but if not, just type follow the steps above and type normally, it's all good!

+## Including screenshots, other images

+To include a screenshot or image, place the image file right next to the `README.md` file in this folder.